MakerTakala/Hakka_news_crawler/README.md

 ## installation

 You can use pyenv and venv to create python environment.
+Need to instll ffmpeg first and set the Path.
 Then, `poetry install` to add package

 ## usage